silvercircle/myconkysetup/README.md

 ## Requirements

 * A D Compiler to compile the darksky client.
 I recommend DMD or LDC, but both are ok.
-If you don't want to deal with D at all, there is a PHP version of the darksky data fetcher included.
 * A darksky account and an API key.
 Free, but you have only 1000 API requests per month in freebie mode, which should be sufficient.